fioprotocol/fips/fip-00XX.md

 Lock Points (L) are accrued according to this formula: TBD

 #### Locks before program launch
-Tokens locked before program launch, will not earn any Lock Points.
+Tokens locked before program launch will have Lock Points computed and awarded as if they were locked zero seconds since program launch.
+The Lock Points would be further increased by 10%.
+In order to earn FIOPs, a valid FIO Address has to be specified when locking and it does not have to be owned by the locking account.
+Tokens locked without a valid FIO Address will not be awarded any Lock Points.

 ### Program duration
-FIOPs are only accrued in the first 250,000,000 blocks after program launch.
+FIOPs are only accrued in the first 3 years after program launch.

 ## FIOP lifecycle
 * FIOPs never expire and are permanently attached to the NFT.